-- Special Educational Needs and Disability Regulations 2014 - Special Educational Needs Code of Practice 2014 - Statutory Guidance on Supporting Pupils with Medical Conditions 2014 - Teachers' Standards 2012 - Equality Act 2010: advice for Schools DFE Feb 2013 - Schools SEN Report - Accessibility Plan - Safeguarding Policy
+- Special Educational Needs and Disability Regulations 2014

+- Special Educational Needs Code of Practice 2014

+- Statutory Guidance on Supporting Pupils with Medical Conditions 2014

+- Teachers' Standards 2012

+- Keeping Children Safe in Education

+- Schools SEN Report

+- Accessibility Plan

+- Safeguarding Policy

 This policy was created by the school's SENCO with the SEN Governor in liaison with the SLT, all staff and parents of pupils with SEND.
 It was a co-produced policy in the spirit of current reform (2014).